themsaid/ibis/readme.md

 ### Setting the page headers

-In Ibis Next, you have the flexibility to set a customized header for your pages.
+In Ibis Next, you can set a customized header for your pages.
 To do this, navigate to the `ibis.php` configuration file and locate the `header` parameter.
 Within the `ibis.php` file, you can specify your desired header like this:

 ~~~php